RSE-Sheffield/OuMshiny/inst/outline.md

 ## Shiny App

-This app then takes the ratings for each argument and calculates the mean rating for that argument.
-This allow for the exploration of the data collected as part of the project.
-Specifically, allowing users to:
+This app allows for exploration of the data collected as part of the project, and consists of two parts.

+The "__Word clouds__" tab breaks the arguments for a specific topic down into individual words, and uses a word cloud and word frequency graph to visualise which words appear the most often.
+These visualisations can be customised by using the controls provided to compare across the different conditions for a topic, filter by specific ratings, and exclude specific words.

+The "__Raw data__" tab presents all the arguments for a particular topic, allowing users to:

 -   View the arguments made for or against a particular topic